 Since any mathematical model we cook up will only be an approximation to the real world, unstable points are generally bad news.
 Let us think about the logistic equation with harvesting.
 Suppose an alien race really likes to eat humans.
 They keep a planet with humans on it and harvest the humans at a rate of h million humans per year.
 Suppose x is the number of humans in millions on the planet and t is time in years.
-Let M be the limiting population when no harvesting is done. k > 0 is some constant depending on how fast humans multiply.
-Our equation becomes $$\frac{dx}{dt} = kx(M-x) - h.$$ We expand the right hand side and solve for critical points $$\frac{dx}{dt} = -kx^2 + kMx - h.$$ Critical points A and B are $$A = \frac{kM + \sqrt{(kM)^2 - 4hk}}{2k}, \qquad B = \frac{kM - \sqrt{(kM)^2 - 4hk}}{2k}.$$ Exercise 1.6.2: Draw the phase diagram for different possibilities.
+Let M be the limiting population when no harvesting is done.
+The number k > 0 is a constant depending on how fast humans multiply.
+Our equation becomes $$\frac{dx}{dt} = kx(M-x) - h.$$ We expand the right hand side and set it to zero $$kx(M - x) - h = -kx^{2} + kMx - h = 0.$$ Solving for the critical points, let us call them A and B, we get $$A = \frac{kM + \sqrt{(kM)^2 - 4hk}}{2k}, \qquad B = \frac{kM - \sqrt{(kM)^2 - 4hk}}{2k}.$$ Exercise 1.6.2: Draw the phase diagram for different possibilities.
 Note that these possibilities are A > B, or A = B, or A and B both complex (i.e. no real solutions).
 Hint: Fix some simple k and M and then vary h.
 For example, let M = 8 and k = 0.1.
 When h = 1, then A and B are distinct and positive.
 The graph we will get is given in Figure 1.8 on the next page.
 As long as the population starts above B, which is approximately 1.55 million, then the population will not die out.
 It will in fact tend towards $A \approx 6.45$ million.
 If ever some catastrophe happens and the population drops below B, humans will die out, and the fast food restaurant serving them will go out of business.
 When h = 1.6, then A = B = 4.
 There is only one critical point and it is unstable.
 When the population starts above 4 million it will tend towards 4 million.
 If it ever drops below 4 million, humans will die out on the planet.
 This scenario is not one that we (as the human fast food proprietor) want to be in.
 A small perturbation of the equilibrium state and we are out of business.
 There is no room for error.
 See Figure 1.9 on the following page.
 Finally if we are harvesting at 2 million humans per year, there are no critical points.
 The population will always plummet towards zero, no matter how well stocked the planet starts.
-See Figure 1.10 on the next page. \The unstable points that have one of the arrows pointing towards the critical point are sometimes called semistable.
+See Figure 1.10 on the next page. ^{}The unstable points that have one of the arrows pointing towards the critical point are sometimes called semistable.
 10.0 7.5 5.0 2.5